nabil-hassan/github-actions-sandbox-v2/10-inputs-and-outputs/inputs-and-outputs.md

 To implement an output we need to:

 - Make sure to give the step that will output the data a unique id using the `id` attribute.
-- The step can echo a number of key value pairs to $GITHUB_OUTPUT
+- The step can echo a number of key value pairs to $GITHUB_OUTPUT - here we echo `token` and `domain`
 - Define the key value pairs you are writing in the `outputs` section of the job using the syntax `${{ steps.<step-name>.outputs.<output-name> }}.
 - Specify a dependency between two jobs using the `needs` keyword.
 - Access the output within downstream using `$ {{ needs.<job-name>.outputs.<output-name> }}`.